What Are Usage Rights?

 What Does Duration Mean in Usage Rights?

 Duration specifies how long you have the right to use the photos.
 It can range from a few months to unlimited use.
-A common commercial license may grant 1-2 years of usage rights.
+A standard commercial license may grant 1-2 years of usage rights.

 Are There Any Restrictions on Usage Rights?